Releans/python-client-sdk/README.md

 ![Add a new project in PyCharm - Step 4](https://apidocs.io/illustration/python?step=nameFile)

-In your python file you will be required to import the generated python library using the following code lines
+In your python file you will be required to import the Releans python library using the following code lines

 ```Python
 from releans.releans import Releans